Stephen-J-Whitaker/music-aid/README.md

   <br>

   <details><summary>5.
 Click on ‘Reveal Config Vars’ to reveal the config var section then enter the config var details as shown in the image.
 When a field is complete, click the ‘ADD’ button next to the fields.
 New empty fields will appear below the previously entered field.
 When complete, click ADD.
 The config vars entered will be unique to the cloudinary account and database set up for your instance of the product.
-Your Django secret key will also be unique to your instance. (click to expand)</summary>
+You must create a Django secret key that is unique.
+Cloud, databse and Django secret Keys must be in the format shown and must be kept secret.(click to expand)</summary>

   ![Deployment step 5](static/docs/images/readme-deployment-5.jpg)
   </details>